Brief History

 ab

-BMHS first intake (August 29, 2002)
+BMHS first cohort (August 29, 2002)

 La Inmaculada Roman Catholic Church